alro5921/coors-field-analysis/README.md

 Graph of ratio vs league av ratio over years?
 -->

-## Fatigue
+# Fatigue

-One hypothesis is that Rockies players are especially fatigued from playing at altitude, from the environment itself and from frequently transiting between altitude.
+One hypothesis is that players are especially fatigued from playing at altitude, from the environment itself and from frequently transiting between altitude.
 As a litimus test, let's look at their winrate in the first half* of the season vs the second half:

 I had initially partitioned this into home/away because 56% of Rockies September games are home games (show this table?)
 As that'd be an obvious confounder given the huge difference in home/away winrate, I partitioned this into home/away games.